Published On: Jun 06 2013 05:54:59 PM CDTUpdated On: Jun 10 2016 01:00:00 AM CDT

 1982: Figure skater Tara Lipinski, the youngest individual gold medalist in the history of the Olympic Winter Games, is born in Philadelphia, Pennsylvania.
 Lipinski won a gold medal at the age of 15 at the 1998 Winter Olympics in Nagano, Japan.
 She also was the 1997 U.S. and World champion.

 1978: The racehorse Affirmed wins the Belmont Stakes to capture the Triple Crown of Thoroughbred Racing.
-The thoroughbred was the 11th and most recent horse to win the Triple Crown, which consists of winning the Kentucky Derby, the Preakness Stakes and the Belmont Stakes.
-Here, jockey Steve Cauthen signs a pictures of himself on Affirmed before the running of the 139th Kentucky Derby on May 4, 2013.
+The thoroughbred was the 11th horse to win the Triple Crown, which consists of winning the Kentucky Derby, the Preakness Stakes and the Belmont Stakes, and the most recent until American Pharoah won it again 37 years later in 2015.

 1978: Actor DJ Qualls, known for movies such as "The New Guy," "Road Trip" and "Hustle & Flow," and TV series like "Memphis Beat" and "Supernatural" (pictured), is born in Nashville, Tennessee.